-- The Shire of Jerramungup has been using Synergy Soft since 2010, Synergy Soft is comprised of 10 categories which are used by each department to do their daily works this includes creditor, debtor's admin/front desk, records, Executive, etc. - Synergy soft being a fully integrated system means that all daily work that is being carried out in any department that needs to be added to records is automatically given a file and record number and added into the records system. - The records management system is paper based; the Records Officer is responsible for scanning the records and emails to Synergy Soft for access purposes.
-The original paper copies are placed on the file. - Records Registration Module for Synergy Soft was implemented on 4 January 2010. - All previous manual records have been scanned and placed on the Records Registration Module of Synergy Soft. - > The Shire of Jerramungup has no plan to change the records management system.
+- The Shire of Jerramungup has been using Synergy Soft since 2010, Synergy Soft is comprised of 10 categories which are used by each department to do their daily works this includes creditor, debtor's admin/front desk, records, Executive, etc. - > Synergy soft being a fully integrated system means that all daily work that is being carried out in any department that needs to be added to records is automatically given a file and record number and added into the records system. - The Shire of Jerramungup currently captures all records into the synergy soft central records module.
+The Shire records are currently at approximately 60% digital borne.
+As such physical files are still in use to capture any physical documents created by or received by the Shire. - Records Registration Module for Synergy Soft was implemented on 4 January 2010. - All previous manual records have been scanned and placed on the Records Registration Module of Synergy Soft. - The Shire of Jerramungup has no plan to change the records management system.